elunna/nerfhack-changelog/README.md

 You'll also have to move quickly and attack aggressively to keep draining blood for nutrition.
 The corpse draining mechanic from SLASH'EM has been removed.
 It created quite a few bugs in the nutrition code, it resulted in tedious draining of corpses (which often are wasted anyway), and a better alternative was found in SpliceHack, which was simply doubling the nutrition from feeding on life blood during combat.
 The main drawback to this approach is that now vampirics cannot gain intrinsics or benefits from eating corpses.
 To compensate, you start off with the many intrinsics a regular vampire enjoys.

 Instead of the usual starting pet, vampires begin with a tame and loyal familiar.
 This is a humanoid (@) capable of wearing armor and wielding weapons.
-Vampires are now restricted from taming or pacifying any monsters except for familiars.
+Vampires are now restricted from taming or pacifying any monsters except for familiars which they can tame via #chat.

 #### Vampires resistances and abilities
 | XL  | Intrinsic             |